-Cryptogamic and phanerogamic vegetation typical of the maritime Antarctic is found over much of the island (Map 3).
+Cryptogamic and phanerogamic vegetation typical of the maritime Antarctic is found over much of the island (Figure 3).
+Use of satellite remote sensing techniques (Normalised Difference Vegetation Index) showed the area of green vegetation within the ASPA to be 35,000 m2 (25% of the ASPA area).
 The most significant aspect of the vegetation is the abundance and reproductive success of the two native Antarctic flowering plants, the Antarctic hair grass (Deschampsia antarctica) and Antarctic pearlwort (Colobanthus quitensis), found especially on the northern slopes (Map 3).
 Both species flower in profusion and seed viability appears to be much greater than on Signy Island.
 Lynch Island possesses the largest stands of Deschampsia and the greatest abundance of Colobanthus known in the South Orkney Islands and one of the most extensive anywhere in the Antarctica Treaty area.

-On the rock terrace and moist slope rising above the northern coast, the grass forms extensive swards of up to 15×50 m.
+On the rock terrace and moist slope rising above the northern coast, the grass forms extensive swards of up to 15 × 50 m.
 These swards range from continuous stands of relatively luxuriant plants on the moister sites and ledges to small, yellowish, more isolated plants on the drier, stonier and more exposed terrain.
 Colobanthus is generally associated with the grass, but here the plants do not coalesce to form closed patches.
 This is one of very few sites where Deschampsia is known to grow directly on Polytrichum-Chorisodontium moss banks.
 Elsewhere on the island, the grass and, to a lesser extent, the pearlwort are frequent associates in other communities, especially stands of denser fellfield vegetation where there is quite high cover afforded by various mosses and lichens (particularly towards the western end of the northern terrace).